 Through a high heat sear, a crust is formed while the interior retains moisture and tender using Maillard Reaction.
 Maillard reaction is a chemical reaction that browns food (whether using a grill or a cast iron pan).
 The best way to get the browning is with high heat, and a dry or minimally oiled protein.

 Smoking is cooking with lower heat, typically under 300 degrees F. Another great method for steak is reverse sear which combines smoking at a low heat and then grilling it at the end to finish it off with a sear.
-You can read more about the reverse sear method here.
+Learn more about the reverse sear method as a great alternative to straight grilling.

 Tools Needed for Perfect Grilled Steak